Liquidia Technologies Inc. (LQDA)'s Financial Results Comparing With Mirum Pharmaceuticals Inc. (NASDAQ:MIRM) | New Business Observer

 Profitability

-Table 2 represents Liquidia Technologies Inc. (NASDAQ:LQDA) and Mirum Pharmaceuticals Inc. (NASDAQ:MIRM)’s net margins, return on equity and return on assets.
+Table 2 demonstrates the return on equity, return on assets and net margins of Liquidia Technologies Inc. and Mirum Pharmaceuticals Inc.

 |Net Margins